slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *What are your main biases?*

 Western culture and Agnosticism.
-Less relevant biases: Centrism, Minimalism and Intellectualism.
+Other biases: Centrism, Minimalism and Intellectualism.

 ---

 *Can I help?*

-Not sure yet.
-Anyway, for transparency, the source is available on Github and I'm open to criticism.
+I'm open to criticism.

 ---